+Wincanton

-Carbon reduction plan
+Carbon reduction plan September 2024

-July 2023 (meets PPN 06/21)

 Contents

-Commitment to achieving net-zero 2
+Commitment to achieving net-zero Page 3

-Baseline emissions footprint 3
+Baseline emissions footprint Page 4

-Carbon reduction initiatives 6
+Carbon reduction initiatives Page 8

-Declaration and sign off 8
+Declaration and sign off Page 10

-Appendix 1 9
+Appendix 1 Page 11

 Commitment to achieving net-zero

 Supplier name

 Wincanton Holdings Limited trading as Wincanton

 Publication date

-July 2023
+September 2024

 Commitment to achieving net-zero

-Wincanton is committed to achieving an ambitious target of "net-zero carbon emissions by 2040".

-We will nurture our culture of care for the environmental throughout our operations and, through our industry leading continuous improvement and innovation programmes, minimise our environmental impacts including our greenhouse gas ("carbon") emissions.
+Wincanton is committed to achieving our target of "net-zero carbon emissions by 2040".
+We will nurture our culture of care for the environment throughout our operations and, through our industry leading operational excellence and innovation programmes, minimise our environmental impacts including our greenhouse gas ("carbon") emissions.

-We are great people delivering sustainable supply chain value and we have already taken many strides to ensure that we achieve our headline target by engaging our customers with our low carbon vision of the future; continuously improving our fleet; optimizing our transport network; continuing to minimise our waste; and electrifying our warehouse estate whilst sourcing renewable energy.
+We are great people delivering sustainable supply chain value and we have already taken many strides to ensure that we achieve our headline target by engaging our customers with our low carbon vision of the future; continuously upgrading our fleet; optimizing our transport network; continuing to minimise our waste; using alternative fuels; and electrifying our fleet and warehouse estate whilst sourcing renewable energy.

-We plan to continue to reduce our emissions through our continuous improvement and operational excellence programmes and are confident that we will meet our targets, both interim and long term, whilst collaboratively helping our customers to achieve theirs.
+We plan to continue to reduce our emissions through inclusion of sustainability projects in the continuous improvement plans of each customer contract.
+Action will be measured through the operational excellence programme to give surety and confidence that we will meet our targets, both interim and long term, whilst collaboratively helping our customers to achieve theirs.

-Baseline emissions footprint

-Baseline emissions

-Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction or continuation of any strategies documented below to reduce emissions.
+Baseline emissions footprint Baseline emissions Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction or continuation of any strategies documented below to reduce emissions.
 Our baseline emissions are the reference point against which our future emissions reduction will be measured.
 The Wincanton financial year is 1 April to 31 March.
 Our current targets are our third carbon target period.
 We started with "10% reduction by 2016 from a 2010 baseline", which we achieved.
 We then completed "a 5% reduction by 2020 from a 2016 baseline" and have now set a long-term target to 2040 based around our net-zero aspirations.
 The baseline for this third "net-zero" target period is 2019-20, "FY2020".